-&lt;sup>7it is also used in a wider context, where we have a ratio of a Gaussian random variable, and the square root of an independent random variable that has a chi-squared distribution.
+8it is also used in a wider context, where we have a ratio of a Gaussian random variable, and the square root of an independent random variable that has a chi-squared distribution.

-$^8 \text{This}$ way of writing, i.e., of making $\mu$ the subject of the sentence, was commonplace in 1908; it is not politically or statistically correct today, unless one adopts a Bayesian viewpoint, where the focus is directly on the pre- and post-data uncertainty concerning $\mu.$ [JH]
+9This way of writing, i.e., of making μ the subject of the sentence, was commonplace in 1908; it is not politically or statistically correct today, unless one adopts a Bayesian viewpoint, where the focus is directly on the pre- and post-data uncertainty concerning μ .
+[JH]

-&lt;sup>9even if the Y's were not normally distributed, but n was sufficiently large, the Central Limit Theorem would guarantee that the distribution of all possible $\bar{y}$ 's is close to a Gaussian distribution - but with large enough n, one would have sufficient degrees of freedom to estimate $\sigma$ quite precisely, and so the problem would disappear.
+$^{^{10} \}mathrm{even}$ if the Y's were not normally distributed, but n was sufficiently large, the Central Limit Theorem would guarantee that the distribution of all possible \bar{y} 's is close to a Gaussian distribution - but with large enough n, one would have sufficient degrees of freedom to estimate σ quite precisely, and so the problem would disappear.

-$^{10}\mathrm{Student}.$ The probable error of a mean, Biometrika 1908.
-See JHs website for 2008 'anniversary' paper and related material.
+11Student.
+The probable error of a mean, Biometrika 1908.
+See JH's website for 2008 'anniversary' paper and related material, including 1907 and 2007 simulations.